ngtquynh/Image-Screen-Reader/README.md

 # Image-Screen-Reader
-A screen reader with image processing capabilities
+A screen reader with image processing capabilities.